7Block Labs

 • Execution

-• Optional: Cross‑chain governor pattern via Axelar ICS (axelar.network)
+• Optional: Consider a cross‑chain governor pattern via Axelar ICS (axelar.network).

 • Risk